Stave church: Construction

 Archaeological excavations have shown that stave churches are descended from palisade constructions and from later churches with earth-bound posts.

 Similar palisade constructions are known from buildings from the Viking Age.
 Logs were split in two halves, set or rammed into the earth (generally called post in ground construction) and given a roof.
 This proved a simple but very strong form of construction.
 If set in gravel, the wall could last many decades, even centuries.
 An archaeological excavation in Lund uncovered the postholes of several such churches.

 In post churches, the walls were supported by sills, leaving only the posts earth-bound.
 Such churches are easy to spot at archaeological sites as they leave very distinct holes where the posts were once placed.
 Occasionally some of the wood remains, making it possible to date the church more accurately using radiocarbon dating or dendrochronology.
 Under the Urnes Stave Church, remains of two such churches have been found, with Christian graves discovered beneath the oldest church structure.

 A single church of palisade construction has been discovered under the Hemse stave church.

 The next design phase resulted from the observation that earthbound posts were susceptible to humidity, causing them to rot away over time.
 To prevent this, the posts were placed on top of large stones, significantly increasing their lifespans.
-The stave church in Røldal is believed to be of this type.
+The Røldal Stave Church is believed to be of this type.

 In later churches the posts were set on a raised sill frame resting on stone foundations.
 This is the stave church in its most mature form.

 It is now common to group the churches into two categories: the first, without free-standing posts, often referred to as Type A; and the second, with a raised roof and free-standing internal posts, usually called Type B.

 Those with the raised roof, Type B, are often further divided into two subgroups.
 The first of these, the Kaupanger group, have a whole arcade row of posts and intermediate posts along the sides and details that mimic stone capitals.
 These churches give an impression of a basilica.

 The other subgroup is the Borgund group.
 In these churches the posts are connected halfway up with one or two horizontal double ″pincer beams″ with semicircular indentations, clasping the row of posts from both sides.
 Cross-braces are inserted between the posts and the upper and lower pincer beams (or above the single pincer beam), forming a very rigid interconnection, and resembling the triforium of stone basilicas.
 This design made it possible to omit the freestanding lower part of intermediate posts.
 In some churches only the four corner posts remain (for example in Lomen Stave Church).

 Many stave churches had or still have outer galleries or ambulatories around their whole perimeters, loosely connected to the plank walls.
 These probably served to protect the church from a harsh climate, and for processions.